-The bill, S.B.
-No. 543, amends the Texas Labor Code to expand eligibility for unemployment compensation for individuals who leave their jobs due to sexual harassment.
-Specifically, it adds a new provision stating that individuals will not be disqualified from receiving benefits if they leave their workplace because of sexual harassment, provided they have reported the harassment to either their employer or a law enforcement agency, or have filed a complaint with the Texas Commission or the federal Equal Employment Opportunity Commission.
-This new provision is inserted as item (5) in Section 207.046(a) of the Labor Code.
+S.B.
+No. 543 amends the Texas Labor Code to expand eligibility for unemployment compensation for individuals who leave their jobs due to sexual harassment.
+The bill specifies that individuals will not be disqualified from receiving benefits if they leave their workplace because of sexual harassment, provided they have reported the harassment to either their employer or a law enforcement agency, or have filed a complaint with the Texas Commission on Human Rights or the federal Equal Employment Opportunity Commission.
+This new provision is added as a fifth condition under Section 207.046(a), alongside existing reasons for separation related to family violence, stalking, or caring for a terminally ill spouse.

 Statutes affected: